-When you’re charged with a drug offense in Maryland, fear sets in.
+If you’ve been accused of a drug-related crime in Maryland, your charge can trigger many uncomfortable questions.
 How will this change your life?
 What will your family and friends think?
 Will you lose your job and perhaps be unable to find another job in the future?
 Will you be able to afford the fines that you might need to pay?
-What about the time you could be forced to devote to community service?
+Will you spend time behind bars?

 The good news is that a drug charge does not equal a drug conviction.
-With the help of an experienced Maryland drug lawyer, you can fight the charges and maximize your probability of receiving a favorable outcome on the date of your trial.
-This can help you to avoid a misdemeanor or felony conviction.
-Even in the case of an inevitable conviction, a qualified Maryland drug lawyer will assist you in working to reduce your penalties to the minimum allowable by the state, reducing the resulting impact on your life and livelihood.
+Whether you are being accused of a misdemeanor or a felony, with the help of an experienced Maryland drug lawyer, you can fight the charges and maximize your probability of receiving a favorable outcome on the date of your trial.
+Even when the evidence against you is overwhelming, a qualified Maryland drug lawyer will assist you in working to reduce your penalties to the minimum allowable by the state, reducing the resulting impact on your life and livelihood.

 The fines for repeat drug offenders, including those only convicted of misdemeanor penalties, can be more severe.
 Even first-time offenders can face penalties beyond incarceration and fines, including probation, limiting driving restrictions, community service and mandatory rehabilitation programs.
 With the help of an experienced Maryland drug lawyer, you can fight all of these charges, minimize the penalties associated with a conviction, or even have your case thrown out entirely on the basis of illegitimate police work, such as entering your residency without a warrant or probable cause.